jagjeetsinghsandhu22129/cai-final-project/README.md

 ## Tasks and Deliverables

 ### 1. S3 Bucket Setup
-- Create an S3 bucket to store your Terraform state file (tfstate).
+- Create an S3 bucket to store  Terraform state file (tfstate).
-- Enable versioning on the S3 bucket to track changes in your state file over time.
+- Enable versioning on the S3 bucket to track changes in  state file over time.
-- (Optional, Extra Credit): Add a DynamoDB table for state locking to avoid concurrent state updates.
+- Add a DynamoDB table for state locking to avoid concurrent state updates.

 ### 2. VPC and EC2 Instance
 - Set up an EC2 instance in a VPC: